yohman/22W-UP206A/README.md

 Whether you are attending in-person or remotely, the following applications must be launched at the start of every class session:

 - Zoom: Why would in-person attendees need to be on zoom?
 Much of the class instruction revolves around "hands-on" lab sessions.
 In order for instructors to be able to troubleshoot, or to demonstrate solutions to problems, it is constructive for students to share their screens with the class.
+In addition, in-class presentations (midterms, finals) will use a shared zoom screen to project content to the class.
 - Slack: Sharing resources, code snippets, and general commentary on class material is better situated in Slack, as unlike the zoom chat, the records are archived and made available after class.